 This is where they are all located.
 You can click on their icon to get to their details quickly.

 Here's details of each webcam.
 Note that the images you see below and on the map are samples, mainly taken on nice days.
 Click on any of them to see the latest available version.

 Glenridding Cybercafe have a webcam looking towards Place Fell which updates every couple of minutes.

 Ullswater Steamers have a webcam pointing along their landing stage at Pooley Bridge.

 Derwent Water Marina have a webcam pointing across their dinghy park at the top of Derwent Water.

-You can watch live video at the Low Wood Bay Hotel at the north end of Windermere and even control which way the camera is looking!
-(Currently broken sadly.)
+If you have Abode Media Player then you can watch live video at the Low Wood Bay Hotel at the north end of Windermere.

 Grasmere Independent Hostel has a webcam looking south over the A591 towards Grasmere.